-\NEW\ Future Ready Skills: HCPS and our local workforce investment board, SWN, are collaborating on an initiative to integrate Future Ready Skills into middle and high school curriculum, programming, and career coaching.
+NEW Future Ready Skills: HCPS and our local workforce investment board, SWN, are collaborating on an initiative to integrate Future Ready Skills into middle and high school curriculum, programming, and career coaching.
 The goal is to align education with workforce demands and empower students for their future careers.
-A selected vendor will conduct curriculum analysis, develop teacher and counselor/coaching materials, and create implementation and assessment plans.
+A selected vendor will conduct curriculum analysis, develop teacher and counselor/ coaching materials, and create implementation and assessment plans.
 Upon selection, a vendor will analyze the current curriculum, identifying areas for improvement and embedding future-ready skills seamlessly.
 They will create implementation strategies for skill integration into HCPS middle and high schools.
 Assessment plans will measure student proficiency and inform future enhancements, ensuring HCPS is at the forefront of career-oriented education and serving the future needs of every student.
 An RFP will be released in the Spring 2024 for this joint initiative.

-\NEW\ Career Compass: In addition, the CTE office will offer a 7th grade choice course titled "Career Compass" in 2024-2025.
+NEW Career Compass: In addition, the CTE office will offer a 7th grade choice course titled "Career Compass" in 2024-2025.
 This will allow students an opportunity for self-discovery about their interests and beginning to formulate a plan for some of their career interests.
-This would allow for students to explore all areas of CTE career clusters and will align the clusters and content to areas within our comprehensive, signature and magnet program offerings in Harford County Public Schools.
+This would allow for students to explore all areas of CTE career clusters.
 This endeavor will be to build upon the work that counselors accomplish in Naviance and the work of Career Coaches with our local workforce development board.

-\NEW\ HCPS is currently exploring more middle school opportunities for students to explore college.
+NEW HCPS is currently exploring more middle school opportunities for students to explore college.
 For example, starting this spring, 7th grade students will have a field trip to Harford Community College to learn about the campus and dual enrollment.
 HCPS is also exploring resources such as Skills USA to be used during a middle school advisory period beginning in 2024-2025.
 Also, as noted in question #130, the CTE Office actively informs families and students of the various apprenticeship opportunities available.